Last Updated on

 As the Philippines is home to 7,641 islands, coming up with a travel itinerary can be hard.
 There’s so much of the country to explore that narrowing down a list of just a few places seems almost impossible.
 When planning a Philippines itinerary it’s easy to go from 1 week to 2 weeks to 3 weeks to 1 month as you keep adding in more places you want to visit!
 Having spent 6 weeks travelling the country, we’ve put together an itinerary covering the best places and islands to visit in the Philippines.
 This 14 day itinerary is perfect for anyone whether you’re backpacking the Philippines alone and on a budget or planning a luxurious group trip to this corner of South East Asia!
-It covers some of the best beaches, snorkelling/diving and other things to do in the Philippines in just two weeks, while avoiding some of the busier tourist spots of Bohol, Boracay and Oslob, which we weren’t as impressed by.
-Check out our 2 week Philippines itinerary below.
+It covers some of the best beaches, snorkelling/diving and other things to do in the Philippines in just two weeks, while avoiding some of the busier tourist spots of Bohol, Boracay and Oslob, which we don’t recommend visiting.
+Check out below for our 2 week Philippines itinerary, covering Siargao, Cebu Island and Palawan!

 Save yourself hours of time by checking out our guide of what to pack for the Philippines!
 It covers everything you need to have an amazing time, some travel tips and more!